Copyright © 1999–2017 FastMail Pty Ltd

 - Purchased lists: Direct mail advertising and spammer organisations often sell address lists to others.

-- Random and "dictionary" attacks: This is especially a problem if the email system for a domain doesn't prevent repetitious attacks to huge numbers of addresses at that domain.
-FastMail has developed various techniques to eliminate the vast majority of these attacks on our customers, as long as you don't forward email from other accounts to your FastMail account.
+- Random and "dictionary" attacks: This is a problem if the email system for a domain doesn't prevent repetitious attacks to addresses at that domain.
+FastMail has developed many techniques to stop the majority of these attacks on our customers, as long as you don't forward email from other accounts to your FastMail account.

 - Common words or names (or such words with an easy to guess number after them).
 If your email address is